Did you know we can bring The MERL to you?

 Well, not all of it, but we do have some wonderful volunteer speakers who can bring a taste of what the museum has to offer to your group meeting!

-Now that groups are starting to meet face-to-face again, we’re delighted to offer speakers to talk about a range of themes relating to The MERL.
+We’re delighted to offer speakers to talk about a range of themes relating to The MERL.
 Our speakers will travel locally (within Berkshire, or around 45 minutes drive from Reading) to give a presentation at your meetings.

 All our speakers are extremely knowledgeable volunteers, who have researched the themes themselves, using The MERL archives, library and object collections enabling them to explore subjects in depth.
 Each talk focuses on a different theme, but all talks include information about the history of The MERL and its collections, the current activities of the museum and forthcoming events and exhibitions.